Wake up, it's time to go to school again

 - Try to put yourself down at about the same time each night, and rise at the same time each morning.
 This seems to get one's body, mind, and whatever else into a less shocking and more automatic routine.
 This more disciplined approach to sleep may also deliver more energy during the day.

 Although these suggestions may seem like common sense, there are no real "tricks" to getting up earlier.
 Usually it takes some time to become used to an earlier morning routine so a set schedule and plenty of rest can help the body adjust.
 It's normal to feel a little off while your body is adjusting.
 But if you're going to bed and getting up at the same time regularly, and getting enough sleep (six to ten hours for most college students), your new pattern should feel normal soon.
 If you're still having trouble getting up or feel tired during the day after a few weeks on your new schedule, you may want to see a health provider to rule out the possibility of a sleep disorder.

-As for tips: Try the A!Sleep online self-assessment for personalized feedback on your sleep habits and check out the related Q&As below and the ZZZ tips.
-You can also try implementing a relaxing nighttime routine to help you get to sleep earlier.
+As for tips: You can try implementing a relaxing nighttime routine to help you get to sleep earlier.
 You can also try preparing for your day the night before so you don't have to rush around in the morning.
 Once you get out of bed in the morning, you might try grabbing some breakfast, some light exercise, or even listening to music to wake you up before you get to school.
 If it's at all possible to schedule an interesting first class or two, you might even just leap out of bed with eager anticipation.